FaizanMir01/10Javascript_projects/README.md

 This project is a simple web application designed to check the number of vowels in a given text.
 Users can input text into a textarea, click the "Check Vowels" button, and receive the count of vowels in the provided text.
 ## 4. Age Calculator
 This project is a straightforward web-based age calculator that allows users to input their date of birth and obtain their current age.
 It provides a simple and quick way to determine age without manual calculations.
+## 5. Tip Calculator
+The Tip Calculator is a web application designed to quickly and easily calculate the tip amount based on the bill amount and the specified tip percentage.
+It aims to simplify the process of determining how much to tip in various dining or service scenarios.